-Important: In 2017, the Victorian Government is waiving two of the eligibility criteria - please read the eligibility criteria section below for details.
+Important: The Victorian Government is currently waiving two of the eligibility criteria - please read the eligibility criteria section below for details.

 Check your eligibility with the Victorian Skills Gateway Eligibility Indicator.
 Alternatively, you can refer to the eligibility criteria stated below.

 - the Victorian Skills Gateway Eligibility Indicator will provide you with an indication of your eligibility only.
 If you are offered a government subsidised place at RMIT, a full assessment of your eligibility will be completed when you submit your online Evidence of student eligibility declaration

 - additional criteria may apply for apprentices and Foundation Skills students, and is specified below

 - trainees are required to meet the standard eligibility criteria